Andrew Dreitcer

 Dr. Dreitcer’s publications include: Living Compassion: Loving Like Jesus (Upper Room Books, 2017) — Named One of the Best Spiritual Books of 2017 by Spirituality and Practice; and, Beyond the Ordinary: Spirituality for Church Leaders (Eerdmans, 2001).

 He serves as a Fellow at Mind & Life Institute, and as a Board member at Global Compassion Coalition.
-Co-Facilitator of Restorative Justice men’s groups, Insight Prison Project, San Quentin Prison.
-Family Shelter Children’s tutor, Oakland, California.
-Court Appointed Special Advocate for abused and neglected children, Indianapolis, IN.
+Service in the wider community includes co-facilitation of Restorative Justice men’s groups, Insight Prison Project, San Quentin Prison; family shelter children’s tutor, Oakland, California; Court Appointed Special Advocate for abused and neglected children, Indianapolis, IN; Social Justice Ministry member, Imani Community Church, Oakland, CA.

 Contact